Taking Care Deciding whether children should return home from care

 When she arrived, Maria didn’t speak English and felt alone.
 Sophia was taken into care because she was exhibiting extreme behaviours.

-NSPCC practitioner Emma* conducted an assessment using the Reunification Practice Framework.
+NSPCC practitioner Emma* conducted an assessment using our Practice Framework.

 NSPCC practitioner Emma said: